Helping the Sacramento region thrive

 We awarded Sacramento Food Bank & Family Services a $100,000 grant to strengthen the region's emergency food system, a central tenant of our Connecting the Regional Food Economy initiative.

-Periodically throughout the year, the Foundation offers a handful of grants through competitive opportunities.
+Finally, periodically throughout the year, the Foundation offers a handful of grants through competitive opportunities.
 As with our other Foundation-directed grantmaking, we announce these additional funding opportunities via email through our Grants Registry.

 From the Sacramento Metro Chamber of Commerce, awardees receive up to $10,000 cash in addition to in-kind services through Inspire Giving, the endowment fund of Project Inspire.